The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 sub commands that the arguments will be passed to.env_vars

-(optional) : A map of key value pairs to set as environment variables when calling terraform
+(optional) : A map of key value pairs to set as environment variables when calling tofu

 .required_var_files

-(optional): A list of file paths to terraform vars files (.tfvars
+(optional): A list of file paths to OpenTofu/Terraform vars files (.tfvars

 ) that will be passed in to